Song Scholarship and Performance

 Interdisciplinary Song Scholarship and Performance Program

-For graduate students (master's, Ph.D.) in musicology and music theory
+For graduate students (master's, Ph.D.) and young professionals in musicology and music theory

 Advanced undergraduates may also apply

 A groundbreaking program for scholars and performers built around intensive study of specific repertoire that offers opportunities for individual mentorship by outstanding faculty from across North America and beyond, as well as opportunities for concert performances.

 Please click here to read a February 2013 article highlighting this engaging program

 in the American Musicological Society newsletter.

 Faculty will include:

 CAMERON STOWE (Juilliard School, New England Conservatory), Performance Director